-When you seek care at our office, you are assured that Drs.
-Palermo, Malatesta, Valerio, D’Silva, Molisani and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our offices, be assured that our doctors and staff are utilizing the latest in advanced technology to enhance the comfort, quality, and fit for your dental care.

-We use state-of-the-art air-driven “hand-pieces” (the dental term for “drills”).
-For the most precise aspects of restorative procedures, these result in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
-This will bring more comfort to you as well.
-With a more precise tool, there is less vibration and less noise.
+Additionally, our doctors use state-of-the-art air-driven “hand-pieces” (the dental term for “drills”).
+Dentistry is micro-surgery and for the most precise aspects of restorative procedures, this results in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
+With more precise tools, there is less vibration, less noise, and increased comfort.

-Drs.
-Palermo, Malatesta, Valerio, D’Silva and Molisani choose carefully which and when radiographs (x-rays) are taken.
-There are many guidelines that we follow.
-Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health and allow us to see everything we cannot see with just our eyes.
-We may be able to see cavities better.
-Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
+We choose carefully when and which radiographs are taken and there are many guidelines that we follow.
+Digital dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health and allow us to see everything we cannot see with just our eyes, such as the smallest cavities starting between teeth.
+Additionally, they can help us analyze bone levels and bone health.
 We can also examine the roots and nerves of teeth, diagnose pathology and lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 For patients who do not look forward to needles, drilling, or numbness, Laser Dentistry may be the right choice.

 Laser dentistry is one of dentistry’s latest advances.
 The laser delivers energy in the form of light.
 Depending on the intended result, this energy travels at different wavelengths and is absorbed by a “target.”
 In dentistry, these targets can be enamel, decay, gum tissue, or whitening enhancers.
 Each one absorbs a different wavelength of light while reflecting others.
 Laser dentistry can be used for both tooth and soft tissue related procedures.
 For soft tissue (surgical) procedures it eliminates the need for suturing and healing is much faster.
-Overall, laser surgical procedures are more comfortable for patients.
+In some cases, laser surgical procedures may be more comfortable for patients.

 Lasers can also be used to diagnose cavities.
 They can find hidden decay in teeth in early stages, and in some cases the decay can be reversed through hygiene and fluoride treatment and may never need filling.